 Content Overview

 This course conveys general concepts, and principles of human rights approaches within the health sector to “leave no one behind”, a concept that has become more challenging to realize in times of uncertain global health financing.
-The course combines theoretical knowledge with practical application through case studies and examples by health experts and health advocates.
+The course combines theoretical knowledge with practical application through case studies and examples by health and legal experts and health advocates.

 Course Topics